Austro-Slovene conflict in Carinthia: The battle

-Graz-Ljubljana Protocol
+Graz–Ljubljana Protocol

-With the occupation of southeastern Carinthia by Yugoslav troops, and the confrontation evolving into armed clashes, the provisional Carinthian government under Governor Arthur Lemisch decided to lead off the armed struggle in order to preserve the southern Carinthian border on the Karawanks.
+With the occupation of southeastern Carinthia by Yugoslav troops, and the confrontation evolving into armed clashes, the provisional Carinthian government under Governor Arthur Lemisch decided to lead off the armed struggle in order to preserve the southern Carinthian border on the Karawanken.
 Bitter fighting of paramilitary groups around Arnoldstein and Ferlach alarmed the Entente powers.
 They arbitrated a ceasefire, whereafter a nine-day U.S. Army commission under Lt.
-Col. Sherman Miles scouted the disputed region between river and mountains in January and February 1919 and made the crucial recommendation that the Karawanks frontier should be retained, thus opening the possibility of a plebiscite.
-Yugoslav representatives urged for a border on the Drava; American delegates however spoke in favor of preserving the unity of the Klagenfurt Basin and convinced the British and French delegations to support their plan of plebiscite for the entire Klagenfurt region.
+Col. Sherman Miles surveyed the disputed region between river and mountains in January and February 1919 and made the crucial recommendation that the Karawanken frontier should be retained, thus opening the possibility of a plebiscite.
+Yugoslav representatives urged for a border on the Drava; American delegates however spoke in favour of preserving the unity of the Klagenfurt Basin and convinced the British and French delegations to support their plan of plebiscite for the entire Klagenfurt region.

 Yugoslav offensive and Austrian counter-offensive

-On 29 April, Yugoslav troops breached ceasefire agreement after months of relative peace.
-Armed clashes occurred throughout the region, with noticeable territorial gains achieved by Kingdom of Serbs, Croats and Slovenes.
-The Yugoslav troops experienced much resistance in the following days, as Austrian troops already made effective counter-offensive actions.
-The situation for Slovenes worsened, and on 2 May Carinthian units had already taken control of Völkermarkt.
-Two days later Austrian counter-offensive reached the Gallizien (Slovene: Galicija)-Apače (German: Abstall)-Sankt Margareten im Rosental (Šmarjeta) line.
-After two days of fierce fighting the German-Austrian units successfully conquered the line and in process destroyed the 3rd infantry battalion from Ljubljana.
+On 29 April, after months of relative peace, Yugoslav troops breached the ceasefire agreement.
+Armed clashes occurred throughout the region, with noticeable territorial gains achieved by the Kingdom of Serbs, Croats and Slovenes.
+The Yugoslav troops experienced much resistance in the following days, as Austrian troops already carried out effective counter-offensive actions.
+The situation for the Slovenes worsened, and on 2 May Carinthian units had already taken control of Völkermarkt.
+Two days later Austrian counter-offensive reached the Gallizien (Slovene: Galicija)-Abtei (Apače)-Sankt Margareten im Rosental (Šmarjeta) line.
+After two days of fierce fighting the Austrian units successfully breached the line and in the process destroyed the 3rd infantry battalion from Ljubljana.

-The remaining Slovene units continued to retreat back into lower Styria, while almost all of the Carinthian area that was gained during the winter clashes was lost to the advancing Austrian units.
+The remaining Slovene units continued to retreat back into Lower Styria, while almost all of the Carinthian area that was gained during the winter clashes was lost to the advancing Austrian units.
 The last to fall was Dravograd (Unterdrauburg) before the Royal Yugoslav Army's 36th infantry regiment under control of Lt.Col.
 Vladimir Uzorinac managed to hold ground in Guštanj (Gutenstein) and therefore stop the counter-offensive.
 General Maister sent two units of his Maribor infantry regiment to aid the troops holding ground near Slovenj Gradec (Windischgraz).
-Officer Malgaj was killed on 6 May, one of the key leaders of the Slovene fighters in Carinthia.
+Officer Malgaj, one of the key leaders of the Slovene fighters in Carinthia, was killed on 6 May.

+Second Yugoslav offensive

-After a military defeat in the offensive initiated in April, authorities in Ljubljana mobilised all their assets and drafted regiments from Serbia to regain lost territory.
-On 26 May a new offensive was authorised which lasted throughout May and until 6 June, during which they managed to capture much of the Klagenfurt region to as north as Maria Saal (Gospa Sveta).
+After a military defeat in the April offensive, authorities in Ljubljana mobilised all their forces and drafted regiments from Serbia to regain lost territory.
+On 26 May a new offensive was authorised which lasted throughout May and until 6 June, during which they managed to capture much of the Klagenfurt region to as far north as Maria Saal (Gospa Sveta).
 The offensive was considered a military success.